derb12/pybaselines/requirements/README.rst

     pip install pybaselines[dev]

-or install an editable version by following the `installation guide <https://pybaselines.readthedocs.io/en/latest/contributing.html#setting-up-development-environment>`_ in the documentation.
+or clone the repository by following the
+`installation guide <https://pybaselines.readthedocs.io/en/latest/contributing.html#setting-up-development-environment>`_
+in the documentation.